Octopus Deploy

 In addition to resolving immediate inconsistencies, the analysis also uncovered areas of potential design and technical debt.
 These insights were documented and communicated to relevant ownership teams and stakeholders, enabling informed decision-making and proactive planning.

-The analysis also led to the development of a rigorous contribution model.
+The analysis also led to the development of a more rigorous contribution model.
 This meant any individual or team adding new components either in design or code needed to meet a minimum set of requirements before acceptance was approved.

 Supporting designers—Improving productivity